-The RXLK provides a link from 2009 MEPS event files to the 2009 Prescribed Medicines File.
-Because prescribed medicines data are not collected for home health events, this Home Health File cannot be linked to the 2009 Prescribed Medicines File.
+The RXLK file provides a link from 2011 MEPS event files to the 2011 Prescribed Medicines File.
+Because prescribed medicines data are not collected for home health events, this Home Health event file cannot be linked to the 2011 Prescribed Medicines File.